From the moment you hire us... We will begin to work on your behalf

 You should never speak with the police or an investigator without the presence of a lawyer.
 As an experienced sexual misconduct defense lawyer, David A. Breston generally advises clients against speaking with the police during an investigation.
-Sometimes however, meeting with an investigator can prove beneficial.
-If we do recommend such a meeting, our counsel can prevent you from making critical and irreversible errors which could hinder your defense.
+Sometimes, however, meeting with an investigator can prove beneficial.
+If we do recommend such a meeting, our counsel can prevent you from making critical and irreversible errors that could hinder your defense.

 In some cases, we may recommend that you submit to a polygraph test.
 We can sometimes use this or other evidence to convince the prosecution or a grand jury to “no bill” a case: that is, to not return charges or an indictment.

 Throughout the investigation phase of a case, we will continue to develop our theory of defense with intensity and dedication.
 In matters involving all types of sex crimes – including sexual assault and rape, aggravated sexual assault, child molestation, indecency with a child, indecent exposure, possession of child pornography and other criminal sexual misconduct accusations – the Law Office of David A. Breston believes in proactive and assertive representation of our clients.
 Our goal is to obtain the best possible results for our clients.

 Every accusation of sexual assault should be taken seriously and followed up with diligence.
 However, studies show that as many as 10 percent of these accusations are false.
 If you are one of those 10 percent facing a false allegation, there are things you can do to prove your innocence; the very first of which is hiring a Houston sexual assault lawyer.